RMerl/asuswrt-merlin/README-merlin.txt

           me with an RT-N16.
    - NEW: Reported channels currently used when mousing over the wifi icon at the top of the webui
+   - NEW: Sysinfo: Ethernet port state will report each port's VLAN ID.
    - CHANGED: Increased list height on Site Survey page
    - CHANGED: Warn if trying to do a site survey with either radios disabled.